AtharvBhat/Plus-Ultra/README.md

 ![Persona 5 waifu2x comparison](https://raw.githubusercontent.com/AtharvBhat/Plus-Ultra/master/results/persona5-waifu2x-comparison.png)

 ### What it is :
-This is an open source tool which uses various techniques to enhance digital media and currently only supports 2D illustrations and anime style images.
+This is an open source tool which uses deeplearning to enhance and denoise images.
-It includes three models which all provide a different result.
-You can try them all and use the one which best suits your needs.

-I recommend you start off with **2D_Art_0** as your default model.
-The rest of the models tend to oversharpen most images, but i have still included them as they work better than the default model in certain scenarios like the **Ghost in a Shell 1995** movie screenshot.
-You can check all the test cases in the `test_inputs` and `test_outputs` folders.
+It comes with two pretrained models namely, **Art.pkl** and **Photo.pkl**.
+These were indiviually trained to be better at enhancing 2D Anime style images and more realistic photos respectively.

 ### What it isn't :
 The provided 2D Art models were trained on frames extracted from dozens of anime videos scraped from youtube.
-The 2D Art model may not provide good results on realistic scenes with high-frequency texture detail since animes generally lack those details.
+The 2D Art model may not provide good results on realistic scenes with high-frequency texture detail since animes generally lack those details, hence the different pretrained model for realistic images.

 It isnt magic.
 It will not magically come up with new information about the image and make it look as good as you imagine.
 It infers things about the image and tries to approximate a better looking picture.
 I will go into more technical details later.